tunahangediz/internship-case/README.md

 ## Basic Features

-- Search for Github users by their username
+- Search for Github users by their username with or without '@'
-- View user details, such as name, avatar, bio, and number of followers/following
+- View user details, such as name, avatar, user_name, number of repositories and followers/following
-- View user repositories, including name, description, language, and number of stars/forks/watchers
+- View user repositories, including name, description and number of stars
 - Click on a repository to open it on Github in a new browser tab
 - Display a loading indicator while requests are pending

 ## Bonus Features

-- Load more repositories by clicking on the "Load More" button
+- Load more repositories by clicking on the "Load More" button and display loading indicator
 - Deployed on Vercel
 - Display a custom error page if the API request fails or there are no search results
 - Display a message when there are no search results